Stellar Data Recovery Pro for Mac

 Step 2: I then went back to the main screen and selected “Resume Recovery.”
 It loaded the saved scan result to continue.

 Step 3: Soon, the “Scan Completed!” message appeared.
 However, it only loaded 1.61 GB data.
 Remember initially it showed 3.39 GB?
-Surely some part of the results were missing.
+Surely some parts of the results were missing.

 Limitations of The App

 First of all, Mac file recovery software isn’t universal.
 It can’t recover files that have been written over.
 For example, if you deleted files from a digital camera and continued using the same memory card to save new photographs, the storage space your initial files occupied could have been overwritten.
 If that happens, it’s impossible for third-party data recovery software to retrieve any data.
 So, you have to act as soon as possible to maximize the chances of recovery.

 Another scenario that Stellar Data Recovery software probably won’t help is: If your Mac is using a TRIM-enabled SSD (Solid State Drive), chances to recover deleted files are slim-to-none.
 This is due to the difference between how TRIM-enabled SSDs and traditional HDDs manage files.
 Simply put, deleting a file using normal methods like emptying Trash will result in a TRIM command being sent, and a solid-state drive will eventually remove the data for good.
 Hence, it’s extremely difficult for any recovery software to scan and collect the lost data.
 That’s also why SSDs matter when you attempt to permanently delete files on Mac.

 Also, Stellar Macintosh Data Recovery doesn’t support data recovery from storage media enabled by iOS or Android operating system.
 It only supports HFS+, FAT, NTFS based storage devices.
 That means you can’t use it to recover data from iPhones, iPads, or Android devices.
 Instead, you may have to use third-party apps like PhoneRescue which I reviewed earlier.